sravankolli/121-VICTUS/README.md

 💡 Solution Overview

-We built a Gen-AI powered PDF Analyzer that:
+We built a Gen-AI powered Intelligent Document Analyser that:

 Accepts a PDF file